Running Workflows

 Canvas Editor (outputs appear in node panels)

-1. You configure nodes on the canvas and click Test
+1. Configure nodes on the canvas and click Test

 2. Select which node to run up to, then click Run to Selected

-3. Tensorify routes the signal to your active watch process
+3. Tensorify routes the signal to your runner

 4. The workflow runs locally — your Python environment, your file system, your secrets